un1queA/LETHIMCOOK/README.md

 Clicking "Directions" simply opens a pre-filled Google Maps URL with your start and end points.

-# ⚠️ Honest Limitations (A Reality Check)
+# Limitations
 This is a proof of concept.
-Its accuracy is directly tied to the sometimes-messy data from its free sources.
+Its accuracy is directly tied to the api data from googleplaces, foursquare and openstreetmap.

-APIs sometimes list coffee shops, food courts, or bakeries as "restaurants."
-We show what they give us.
+All results are taken from the APIs and sometimes they list coffee shops, food courts, or bakeries as "restaurants."

 Menu Gaps: Just because a place has spaghetti doesn't mean Google or Foursquare's data knows about it.
 Dish searches are good, but not 100% perfect.

-The Paid Stuff: For truly comprehensive, real-time menu data in Singapore, you'd want APIs from Grab or Apify.
-Those cost real money, which I dont want to spend XD
+The Paid Stuff: For truly comprehensive, real-time menu data for a specific country like for example Singapore, getting a specific and local APIs from something like Grab or Apify would let you get more accuarte results.
+However, since this IS a proof of concept and those cost real money, I am sticking to free alternatives for now XD.

 OpenStreetMap's Strength: It's fantastic for finding places tagged with a specific cuisine type (like "cuisine":"chinese"), which is why it's a crucial part of our hybrid approach.